courtneyring/crawford-county-historical-society/src/copy/navigation.md

   world’s fastest commercial airliner displayed in and around the legendary aircraft carrier, Intrepid—an awe-inspiring place for an unforgettable adventure. "
+imagePromos:
+  - header: Crawford County History
+    image: /assets/images/south-side-school.jpg
+    body: Learn more about Crawford County including its important people,  buildings, and industries through historical photographs and information.
+    cta:
+      label: Explore the Past
+      url: /about
 ---